bluekyu/rpcpp_snippets/README.md

 # Render Pipeline C++ Snippets

-This project is to test snippet codes.
+This project is moved to https://github.com/bluekyu/rpcpp_samples

-## License
-See `LICENSE.md` file.